raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 ([code](https://gist.github.com/raganwald/e4e92910e3039a5bd513cf36b6a7f95d#file-naive-es6))

-It's simple, and it works.
+It's simple, and it seems to work.
 What's the problem?

 ---